 - Once you have the faucet removed, soak it in warm soapy water for an hour or two.
 This will clean out all of the crystallized sugar and should allow your faucet to open and close freely again.

 - Re-assemble the faucet and beer lines ensuring that any gaskets, washers etc are re-fitted properly.

 It is recommended that you clean your faucet in between kegs to prevent this from happening.
 It also may happen in between pours depending on the beer.
 Each beer reacts a little different, so there is not exact timeline to how frequently this may happen.

-Also, check out the other great videos and article resources available at Kegerator.com.
+Also, check out the other great videos and article resources available at our retail partner, Kegerator.com.
 They have plenty of tips to help keep your kegerator operating like new.